avraampiperidis/StackOverflowQAParser/README.md

 <br>
 I just started this project and its just for fun/learning/exercise.<br>
 In the future i will make it in c#,<br>
-and it would be prety cool to see this in python..
+and it would be prety cool to see this in python..some day